Students Show Up.

 School counselors, educators, and students show up in person.

-A Mental Health Specialist who is fully embedded in the school culture isn’t just a provider—they’re a trusted part of the school community.
+Our mental health providers are fully integrated into the school culture, offering comprehensive support as a trusted part of the school community.
 They know the students, the staff, and the rhythm of the school day.
-They are present and engaged beyond just the session time
+They are present and engaged beyond just the session time.

 Partnered with leading school districts